 The worst Fairy-type Pokemon

-While there are plenty of Fairy-type Pokemon you’re going to want to bring into battle, there are some that you’ll definitely need to avoid.
-We’d recommend skipping the likes of Aromatisse, Cottonee, Mawile, and Shiinotic from your parties if you’re looking to stand a chance at survival.
+While there are plenty of Fairy-type Pokemon you’re going to want to bring into battle, there are also some that you should avoid.
+We’d recommend skipping the likes of Aromatisse, Cottonee, and Shiinotic from your parties if you’re looking to stand a chance at survival.

-Cottonee, however, is in a much worse position with underwhelming stats across the board, most notably with a base Attack stat of 27 and a Special Attack of 37.
-Mawile’s base stats hit right in the middle around the 50-55 mark, with the only redeeming factor being their slightly higher Defense and Attack, both at 85.
+Cottonee is in a much worse position with underwhelming stats across the board, most notably with a base Attack stat of 27 and a Special Attack of 37.

 So, there you have it.
-That’s our list of the top 10 best Fairy Pokemon in the franchise, and the worst ones to make sure to avoid!
+That’s our list of the best Fairy Pokemon in the franchise, and the worst ones to make sure to avoid!

 For more lists and guides, check out our other ‘mon content: